 UK scheduled services 1974

 More Comet aircraft either rejoined the fleet or were purchased, bringing the number to 19.
 There was a major acquisition of BAC 1-11s seeing the fleet swell by six aircraft to 11.
 They were purchased from Zambia airways and Court Line.
 The latter having dramatically collapsed the year before.
-Although IT work was lost by it's parent company Clarkson's failure.
-It also saw Lunn Poly charter more Dan Air Aircraft.
-The Clarksons collapse saw the, as yet, voluntary ATOL scheme be launched.
-Tour operators would pay into the scheme hich would be available if any airline or Tour Operator collapsed again.
+Although IT work was lost by the Clarkson's failure.
+Lunn Poly siezed the avaialble IT trade and chartered more Dan - Air Aircraft.
+The Clarksons collapse was floowed by the introduction of the voluntary ATOL scheme.
+Tour operators would pay into the scheme, the funds would then be available if any airline or Tour Operator collapsed.
 Initially it was suggested all companies pay the same.
 But in a later agreement smaller Tour Operators were enabled to pay less.
 It would also mean that Tour Operators would have to give the CAA access to their accounts.
 If a company did not have a sufficiently good set of trading figures, licences would not be given until the company had an injection of funds.
-Tht system is still in place today.
+That system is still in place today.
 The government also set up the Air Travel reserve fund.
 That fund was to be repaid by Tour Operators with a 1% levy on all package holidays.
 The scheme was also extended to all ABTA travel agents.
 Harry Goodman had set up a company called Sunair in 1966.
 It had purchased Lunn Poly which it then sold to Thomson.
 Eventually he sold Sunair to Cunard.
 His next move was to start a budget brand Tour Operator called Intasun.
-In it's forst year Intasun carried just 4,000 passengers.
-Following the crash of Court Line Goodman seized the day.
+In it's first year Intasun carried just 4,000 passengers.
+Goodman also sought to capiitalise on the crash of Clarksons / Court Line.
 He had had two jets on standby and used them to pick up the pieces of Clarksons' failure.
-By this year he had carried 50,000 and made a profit of £300,000.
-His operation was similar to Clarksons in as far as he wanted to sell holidays cheap.
+By this year he had carried 50,000 holidaymakers and made a profit of £300,000.
+His operation was similar to Clarkson's in as far as he wanted to sell holidays cheap.
 He had based his business on high loads of aircraft.
-He mainy used Dan Air.
+He mainy used Dan - Air.
 The laws were again relaxed a little by the CAA.
 Now Tour Operators did not have to charter a full aircraft.
-As long as the airline had the licence to fly on a particular day and time it could sell seats as a total block or as smaller blocks.
+As long as the airline had the licence to fly on a particular day and time it could sell seats as ful aircraft or in blocks to multiple tour companies.
 Many Tour Operators took advantage of this.
-If, for example a Dan Air Boeing 727 had 141 seats and Ellermann Sunshine chartered it to fly Palma with a request for 100 seats each week then 41 were available for other Tour Operators to fill.
-Intasun often waited until all the charters had been completed and then filled up the available space at a reduced rate.
+If, for example a Dan Air Boeing 727 had 141 seats and Ellermann Sunshine chartered it to fly Palma with a request for 100 seats each week, then 41 were available for other Tour Operators to fill.
+Intasun often waited until all the charter flights had been completed and then filled up the available space at a reduced rates.
 Where it did charter whole aircraft it did so on late night flights that were cheaper to fly as landing and take off fees as well as aircraft parking charges were lower.
-The arrangement worked well for Dan Air.
-Other companies using Dan Air included Cosmos, Exchange, Inghams, Neilsons and a newcomer on the block; Airtours.
+The arrangement worked well for Dan - Air.
+Other companies using Dan - Air included Cosmos, Exchange, Inghams, Neilsons and a newcomer on the block; Airtours.

 Three Viscounts were leased or purchased and the HS 748 fleet increased to 9.
 In total 2,582,000 passengers were carried in 1975, a further year on increase.
-Following an increase in passenger numbers Dan Air was able to offer pure jet services on many of it's scheduled services, most notably the Gatwick to Ostend and Jersey services and the Newcastle - Bergan route.
-The Newcastle to Kristiansand route went to a daily service, as did the Gatwick - Berne service.
+Following the increase in passenger numbers Dan - Air was able to offer pure jet services on many of it's scheduled services, most notably the Gatwick to Ostend and Jersey services and the Newcastle - Bergan route.
+The Newcastle to Kristiansand route expanded to a daily service, as did the Gatwick - Berne service.

 Tees Side - Isle Of Man - 24th May